 The scary parts are scarabs and wraiths.
 The former form a massive carpet of flying beetles which eat you alive, and the latter are like ghosts.
 And they come out of the walls.
 Flayed Ones look like nothing beside them.

-No one mentioned what their weaponry actually does yet?
-Flays off armour, clothing, skin, bone, organs... and this is done one layer of molecules at a time.
+Their weaponry flays off armour, clothing, skin, bone, organs... and this is done one layer of molecules at a time.

 The narrator of the Dawn of War games may be very hammy, but he did get one thing right: describing Necron technology as loathsome.

 "Then I beheld the master of this domain and I knew in that moment that I was doomed.
 Not to die, you understand, but to truly appreciate the insignificance of my being.
 The Machine God, you see?
 It's everywhere, it feeds on us.
 I saw my companions from Cthelmax fed to the machines, their bodies and souls reduced to their component atoms to feed the insatiable hunger of the Machine God (...)
 It feeds, young Adept!
 It feeds!
 If it has turned its attention our way once more then we are naught but food for the gods!
 Food for the gods!"- Adept Corteswain

 The Orks - the most violent, belligerent, and brutal species in the galaxy - and the Eldar - possessing psychic might enough to hit the Necrons were it hurts - were both specifically designed to destroy the Necrons.
 They failed.

 Another fun nugget is the fact that the Tyranids leave some worlds in their path completely untouched.
 Since this was mentioned in the Necron Codex, the implication seems to be that the 'nids actually back off from worlds with a Necron presence.
 Goodness knows what it is the Hive Mind senses as it approaches.